What’s it like to come out as an LGBT teen? We caught up with three teenagers to hear their teen coming out stories.

 I also came out to my best, straight male friend, of whom I had absolutely no physical attraction to, whatsoever.
 He looked me in my eyes, in front the apartment building he lived in, both of our twelve-year-old brains at full attention and said, “You still my boy.
 I don’t care.”
 So, we walked to the playground and talked about Tekken 3.
 I’m sure he was more interested in my fighting skills with Nina and Xiayou than the boys I liked.

-There’s no surefire way of knowing who will feel what when you come out or what they will do with those feelings.
+There’s no surefire way of knowing who will feel what when you come out.
+And there’s no way to know what they will do with those feelings.
 But I do know this; it will be the best load off of your back.
 I definitely felt better afterward.